 These input factors behave to create an output, the team needs to make improvements in the IMPROVE phase that control the inputs.
 Controlling the input factors will provide the desired response.

 The DOE will quantify the factor interactions and offer a prediction equation.
-This ANOVA will help indicate which factors and combinations are statistically significant and which are not thus giving direction to the priority of improvements.
+ANOVA will help indicate which factors and combinations are statistically significant and which are not thus giving direction to the priority of improvements.

 DOE Assumptions since ANOVA is used to analyze the data: